Hikage/ThriveTones/README.md

 Chords could also possibly be represented with a bitmap.
 At this time, I have not yet explored this option, but it would provide a lighter-weight (if less legible) implementation.

 #### Hooktheory data:
 Reading in the Hooktheory data proved more difficult than initially thought.
 For one, all representations aren't consistent (for example, b and f both denote "flat").
 Not all songs have an associated key, and some contain unsupported chords (like 11 chords).
 The representation also wasn't immediately intuitive, delaying progress.
-However, this forced a greater understanding of the data, prompting a write-up on the structure for future developers.
+However, this forced a greater understanding of the data, prompting a write-up on the structure for future developers (see XMLFORMAT-README.md for more details).
 This may be greatly due to the fact that the data itself is crowd-sourced, making it challenging to maintain consistency.

 #### Chord progression statistics:
 In order to build progression statistics, a dynamic list of encountered chords must be maintained and visible across all classes of this project.
 I experimented with various implementations, including having a dedicated class, having the set of chords live in XMLReader, and having them exist as an extention of the Chord instances.
 Ultimately, I opted for storing the unique list of chords in XMLReader, as they're read in (being careful to not create a new chord if one already exists).